-i) Support the provision of new linkages particularly to key regeneration initiatives, the Primary Shopping Area and public transport facilities;

-ii) Improve linkages across the ring road to ensure the safe movement of people throughout the centre and to reduce the perception of physical barriers to access;

-iii) Give consideration to the ease of movement for those with limited mobility; and iv) Where appropriate provide enhanced signage, journey information, lighting and security; and v) Improve linkages to public transport and encourage sustainable travel.

-b) The Council will look to maximise the potential for safe, attractive links between open space and environmental assets through the following existing and proposed Greenways as shown on the Policies Map AAP Policies Map MM1 and in accordance with UDP Saved Policy LC5: Greenways by:
+- a) All new development will be expected to be well integrated in the centre, providing strong pedestrian linkages to and throughout the town centre.
+Key locations where improvements to linkages are needed have been identified on the Policies Map and new development will be expected to: - i) Support the provision of new linkages particularly to key regeneration initiatives, the Primary Shopping Area and public transport facilities; - ii) Improve linkages across the ring road to ensure the safe movement of people throughout the centre and to reduce the perception of physical barriers to access; - iii) Give consideration to the ease of movement for those with limited mobility; - iv) Where appropriate provide enhanced signage, journey information, lighting and security; and - v) Improve linkages to public transport and encourage sustainable travel. - b) The Council will look to maximise the potential for safe, attractive links between open space and environmental assets through the following existing and proposed Greenways as shown on the Policies Map and in accordance with UDP Saved Policy LC5: Greenways by:

-i) Protecting and maintaining the Greenway along the canal between Manor Hospital and Walsall Arboretum;

-ii) Extending this current Greenway to the other side of the canal;

-iii) Extending this current Greenway to Walsall Railway station;

-iv) Promoting a Greenway through Walsall College to Rue Meadow Open Space; and v) Promoting a Greenway that connects St Matthew's Urban Open Space with Walsall Arboretum (Policy AAPLV8).
+- i) Protecting and maintaining the Greenway along the canal between Manor Hospital and Walsall Arboretum; - ii) Extending this current Greenway to the other side of the canal; - iii) Extending this current Greenway to Walsall Railway station; - iv) Promoting a Greenway through Walsall College to Rue Meadow Open Space; and - v) Promoting a Greenway that connects St Matthew's Urban Open Space with Walsall Arboretum (Policy AAPLV8).

 Safe, efficient and convenient pedestrian movement into and within the centre is fundamental to supporting economic development, and attracting investment, employers and employees.
-A network of pedestrian and cycle routes which are direct, convenient, well lit and of a safe and secure design will be promoted and where appropriate, enhancements should be made to the public realm to improve accessibility to public transport and increase the attractiveness of walking and cycling (see also Policy AAPLV7: Enhancing the Public Realm).
+A network of pedestrian and cycle routes that are direct, convenient, well-lit and of a safe and secure design will be promoted and where appropriate, enhancements should be made to the public realm to improve accessibility to public transport and increase the attractiveness of walking and cycling (see also Policy AAPLV7: Enhancing the Public Realm).

 Ease of movement around the centre and quality public realm also plays a role in giving the town centre a strong sense of place, and linkages between uses will encourage visitors to spend more time in the town.
 This is particularly important in terms of linkages between and to the PSA to support the retail offer and develop a desirable shopping experience in the centre.
-The areas where the Council wishes to see improvements to linkages are shown on the Policies Map AAP Policies Map MM1 and set out below:
+The areas where the Council wishes to see improvements to linkages are shown on the Policies Map and set out below:

-- pedestrian access across the ring road, so that sites to the north of Littleton Street are well connected to parts of the town south of the ring road - routes from the ring road/ Gigaport area to the Pimary Shopping Area (PSA) - pedestrian links between Crown Wharf and the Primary Shopping Area PSA

-- pedestrian links between the new cinema scheme and the Primary Shopping Area-PSA - pedestrian links between the Arboretum and the core of the town centre - pedestrian access at the junction between Bridge Street, Lichfield Street and Leicester Street - pedestrian links between St Matthew's Church and the core of the town centre.
+- pedestrian access across the ring road, so that sites to the north of Littleton Street are well connected to parts of the town south of the ring road - routes from the ring road / the Gigaport area to the Primary Shopping Area (PSA) - pedestrian links between Crown Wharf and the PSA - pedestrian links between the new cinema scheme and the PSA - pedestrian links between the Arboretum and the core of the town centre - pedestrian access at the junction between Bridge Street, Lichfield Street and Leicester Street - pedestrian links between St Matthew's Church and the core of the town centre.